 - Household electrical appliances

-Many electrical appliances used in daily life are based on the heating effect of current (or Joule Heating) like electric iron, room heater, electric toaster, electric oven, electric kettle, etc.
+Many electrical appliances used in daily life are based on the heating effect of current (or Joule Heating) like electric iron, room heater, electric toaster, electric oven, electric kettles, etc.

 The resistor should have high resistance so that most of the electric power is converted into heat.